Big Game Changes Ahead for US Online Poker

 New York

 However, it’s not all bad news for online poker enthusiasts in the States.
-Senator Joseph Addabbo Jr. has introduced legislation that would formally legalize and regulate the game in New York.
-Bill S18 would give licenses to up to 11 platforms to operate within the state, an initiative that has been in the works since 2014 when the first online poker bill in New York passed.
+Senator Joseph Addabbo Jr. has introduced legislation to formally legalize and regulate the game in New York.
+Bill S18 would grant licenses to up to 11 platforms to operate within the state.
+This initiative has been in the works since 2014 when the first online poker bill in New York passed.

-This positive momentum is likely to continue well into 2019, as several other states, including West Virginia, Massachusetts, Louisiana, Illinois and California, consider regulating the discipline within their remit.
-A total of seven other states also focused on regulating online gaming, so 2019 could shape up to be quite a positive year for online poker and casino gaming throughout the U.S.
+This positive momentum is likely to continue well into 2019.
+Several other states, including West Virginia, Massachusetts, Louisiana, Illinois, and California, are considering regulating online poker.
+Additionally, a total of seven other states are also focusing on regulating online gaming.
+Therefore, 2019 could be a very positive year for online poker and casino gaming throughout the US

 How to play online poker in the US

-Given the Department of Justice’s history of flip-flopping on the Wire Act and what it means for gaming, it may surprise you to learn that there are two ways in which players in the states can enjoy playing online poker games.
-The first is to sign up with the online offering of a locally-licensed casino, and the second is to play on an international site that is U.S.-friendly.
+Given the Department of Justice’s history of flip-flopping on the Wire Act and its implications for gaming, it may surprise you to learn that players in the States have two ways to enjoy online poker.
+The first is by signing up with the online offering of a locally licensed poker site.
+The second is by playing on a site that is US-friendly.

-As far as locally-licensed casinos in which to play poker go, there are currently several online casinos based in New Jersey, Nevada and Delaware that players residing in or visiting the states can access.
-Players in other states, however, need a bit more guidance when it comes to finding a reputable platform.
-Since some of the leading online poker and casino gaming platforms left the market in 2011, there isn’t quite the choice that players in Europe, for example, have, and the market itself is very much a free one.
-If you’re going to go down this route, do your research.
+Currently, several online casinos based in New Jersey, Nevada, and Delaware offer poker to players residing in or visiting these states.
+However, players in other states need more guidance to find a reputable platform.
+Since some leading online poker and casino gaming platforms left the market in 2011, the choice isn’t as extensive as in Europe, for example.
+The market itself is quite free.
+If you choose this route, thorough research is crucial.

-Before you sign up with a site, make sure that it is licensed correctly from a leading casino gaming authority.
-In the case of local sites, this will come from one of the three states above, but for international sites, look out for licenses from the likes of the Malta Gaming Authority or the U.K. Gambling Commission.
-Pay attention to what other players say about each casino, too, since in an unregulated market, reputation counts for a lot.
+Before signing up with a site, ensure it is correctly licensed by a leading casino gaming authority.
+For local sites, this will be from one of the three states mentioned above.
+For international sites, look for licenses from the Malta Gaming Authority or the UK Gambling Commission.
+Also, pay attention to what other players say about each casino, as reputation counts for a lot in an unregulated market.